Driving 12K Leads for a Luxury Home Appliance Brand

 Our campaigns run with Nielsen Catalina were successful at driving incremental value for the brand.
 The display campaigns helped reclaim former customers with especially strong performance from lost/lapsed customers.
 The CTV campaign boosted exposure among key audiences and generated $230,101 in sales value of products transferred to their e-commerce cart after seeing an ad.

-The Bread & Butter team continues to be pleased with the Coegi partnership, and is currently planning for 2023.
+The Bread & Butter team continues to be pleased with the Coegi partnership.

 Using Facebook Lead Ads to Drive a Sales Pipeline